CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 ~~~~
 <<dd_do>>
-encode date, gen(date3)
+encode sex, gen(sex2)
-desc date3
+tab sex2, missing
-tab date3
+tab sex2, missing nolabel
 <</dd_do>>
 ~~~~

-However, `encode` starts numbering at 1 instead of 0, which is not ideal for dummy variables.
+However, we see that `encode` starts numbering at 1 instead of 0, which is not ideal for dummy variables.
 To get around this, we can create our value label manually first, then pass it as an argument to `encode`.

 ~~~~
 <<dd_do>>
-label define manualdate 0 "01mar2011" 1 "11mar2011"
+label define manualsex 0 "female" 1 "male"
-encode date, gen(date4) label(manualdate)
-tab date3
+encode sex, gen(sex3) label(manualsex)
-tab date3, nolab
+tab sex3, missing
-tab date4
+tab sex3, missing nolabel
-tab date4, nolab
 <</dd_do>>
 ~~~~